 |Books||Digital and physical books included||Digital and physical books included|

-Gleim has been creating CMA review since 1981.
+Gleim has been creating CMA reviews since 1981.
 And since then, it’s become one of the biggest names among CMA course review companies.
 In fact, more CMAs have studied with Gleim than any other review provider.
 Also, more than 250 universities in the U.S. use Gleim CMA to teach their students about management accounting.
-And Gleim doesn’t want just to help you pass the CMA exam; Gleim also wants to help you more deeply understand the accounting concepts that you’ll need over and over throughout your career.
+And Gleim doesn’t want just to help you pass the CMA exam; Gleim also wants to help you more deeply understand the accounting concepts you’ll need throughout your career.